 Bridges to Success is a permanent supportive housing program for homeless families funded by HUD.
 The program offers scattered site housing in western Palm Beach County to homeless families living with a disability.
 The program offers intensive case management and supportive services to all residents and is one of the only options for homeless families residing in Belle Glade, Pahokee, and others areas in western Palm Beach County.
 This is a collaborative program with other not-for-profit agencies for residents in Palm Beach County.
-100% of participating families remained stably housed during the fiscal year by either remaining in the Bridges to Success program or exiting to another permanent supportive housing program.
+100% of participating families remained stably housed during the fiscal year.